craftercms/docs/source/site-administrators/engine/engine-site-configuration.rst

    ``<cronExpression>``.
  * **jobs.job:** Specifies a single script job to be scheduled.
 The job path should be specified in ``<path>``, and the cron expression in ``<cronExpression>``.
  * **cache.warmUp.descriptor.folders:** The descriptor folders that need to be preloaded in cache, separated by comma.
 Specify the preload depth with ``:{depth}`` after the path.
-If no depth is specified, the folders will be fully preloaded.
+If no depth is specified, the folders and all their sub-folders will be fully preloaded.
  * **cache.warmUp.content.folders:** The content folders that need to be preloaded in cache, separated by comma.
 Specify the preload depth with ``:{depth}`` after the path.
-If no depth is specified, the folders will be fully preloaded.
+If no depth is specified, the folders and all their sub-folders will be fully preloaded.

 .. note::
     Crafter Engine will not be able to load your Site Context if your configuration contains invalid XML